Cyril Pemberton

-Cyril Eugene Pemberton (born August 12, 1886, Los Angeles, California; died May 16, 1975, Diamond Head, Hawaii) was an American economic entomologist known for his work with sugar cane pests.
+Cyril Eugene Pemberton (August 12, 1886, Los Angeles, California – May 16, 1975, Diamond Head, Hawaii) was an American economic entomologist known for his work with sugar cane pests.
 He was the chief entomologist for the Hawaiian Sugar Planters' Association during the interwar years and a leading researcher into biological control of insect pests in sugar cane.
 Pemberton was influential in the introduction of the voracious cane toad from the Caribbean into Hawaii and Australia, where it became one of that continent's worst invasive species.

 Early life

-Cyril Pemberton was born to parents descended from Canton, Missouri on a small citrus orchard in Los Angeles County at the height of the cottony cushion scale infestation.
+Cyril Pemberton was born to parents descended from Canton, Missouri, on a small citrus orchard in Los Angeles County at the height of the cottony cushion scale infestation.

 When California's citrus crops recovered, life became easier and Pemberton turned his attention to economic entomology.
 He attended James Lick Grammar School and graduated from Mission High School in San Francisco in April 1906 – the month of the disastrous San Francisco earthquake and fire – and then went to Stanford University, Palo Alto, where graduation was achieved with a Bachelor of Science degree in entomology in 1910 after Pemberton at first was interested in forestry and botany.
 Next, Pemberton obtained a position with the United States Department of Agriculture as Associate Entomologist two years later, and moved to Waikiki, Hawaii.
-In 1951 he was awarded a Doctor of Science degree in Entomology by the University of Hawaii.
+In 1951 he was awarded a Doctor of Science degree in entomology by the University of Hawaii.